saibotsivad/mdast-util-from-noddity/README.md

 [Micromark](https://github.com/micromark/micromark) and [mdast](https://github.com/syntax-tree/mdast) extension to parse [noddity](http://noddity.com/) flavored markdown.

-This package does not resolve Noddity links or anything, it just parses the markdown to a tree.
+**Note:** if you're looking for a more complete library, have a look at [noddity-micromark-renderer](https://github.com/saibotsivad/noddity-micromark-renderer).
+This package does not resolve Noddity links or anything like that, it just parses the markdown to a tree.

 ## Install